 If you have been diagnosed with glaucoma, it may be reassuring to know that there have been many recent advancements in the treatment of the disease.
 Scientists around the world work to learn more about glaucoma in the hopes of finding a cure.
 To learn more, get in touch with a glaucoma specialist at Eye Consultants of Pennsylvania.

-We are the leading ophthalmology practice in in Berks, Schuylkill, Lebanon, Lancaster and Montgomery counties, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in in Berks, Schuylkill, Lebanon, Lancaster and Montgomery counties, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.
 Our skilled team of board certified ophthalmologists has vast experience in all current glaucoma treatments and surgical procedures.

 How is Glaucoma Detected?

 Your eye doctor has a variety of diagnostic tools that help detect whether or not you have glaucoma — even before you have any symptoms.
 They include:

 - Tonometry: Your doctor places a numbing eye drop in your eye.
 Then a tonometer is used to measure the pressure within your eye.
 The test is painless and quick.